top of page

 LEU011 - NKG2D CAR T-cell therapy

-Leucid Bio’s lead asset LEU011 is a lateral CAR targeting NKG2D ligands.
-LEU011 is currently in pre-clinical development for the treatment of solid tumours and haematological malignancies The NKG2D receptor is an activating immune receptor that triggers cell death upon recognition of one or more of the eight human NKG2D ligands expressed on transformed, infected or damaged cells.
-LEU011 has potential for the treatment of multiple cancer types as NKG2D ligands are expressed on more than 80% of human tumour cells.
+Leucid Bio’s lead asset LEU011 is a lateral CAR-T targeting NKG2D stress ligands.
+The NKG2D receptor is an activating immune receptor that triggers cell death upon recognition of one or more of the eight human NKG2D ligands expressed on transformed, infected or damaged cells.
+NKG2D ligands are expressed on more than 80% of human tumour cells, positioning LEU011 as a novel CAR-T for the potential treatment of multiple cancers.
+To date, LEU011 has demonstrated significant anti-tumour activity in preclinical solid tumour models.